 The official Samsung Galaxy Android Nougat update is out of beta and it’s rolling out to devices around the world.
 And while many users are enjoying the fruits of Samsung’s labors, others are running into issues with their version of Android 7.0 Nougat.

-Samsung’s Android 7.0 Nougat update is far from perfect.
-In fact, the company’s already rolled out a bug fix updates to address some of these early bugs and performance issues.
+Samsung isn’t sitting on its hands.
+The company’s already rolled out a bug fix updates to address some of these bugs and performance issues and we expect more to arrive soon.
 Despite its efforts, many people are still experiencing problems.

-While we wait for Samsung (and its partners) to roll out new versions of Android Nougat (it’s still unclear if Samsung will roll out Android 7.1.1 or Android 7.1.2), we want to help you manually fix your Samsung Galaxy Android Nougat problem.
+While you wait for Samsung and its partners to roll out new versions of Android Nougat (it’s still unclear if Samsung will roll out Android 7.1.1 or Android 7.1.2), we want to help you manually fix your Samsung Galaxy Android Nougat problem(s).

 The current list includes fixes for bad battery life, broken Wi-Fi and busted Bluetooth and we expect to add more as more people, and more devices, get Android Nougat.